 \subsection{Polytope of Feasible Ranking Policies}

-Define a \emph{feasible policy} for the product ranking problem to be a procedure which starts with an empty list, and keeps adding products one by one at the end of the list until it ends up with a permutation.
-The choice of the elements at every step can deterministic or randomized, and it can be adaptive or oblivious.
+Define a \emph{feasible policy} for ranking of the elements to be a procedure that starts with an empty list and keeps adding elements one by one to the end of the list until it ends up with a permutation.
+The choice of the elements at every step can be deterministic or randomized, and it can be adaptive or oblivious.
 Note that any such policy can be identified as a distribution over the space of permutations.